 Map: USGS North Bend, Cedar River Watershed map, Green Trails 206 Bandera

 From I-90 east of North Bend take Exit 32 onto 436th Ave SE.
 Go left or south on 436th Avenue, SE Cedar Falls Way, and drive 2.7 miles to reach the park.
-Just before entering the park’s gate, turn right into the Rattlesnake Ledge trailhead parking lot.
+Just before entering the park’s gate, turn right into the Rattlesnake Ridge trailhead parking lot.
 To reach the trailhead, walk on the graveled road that bends around the north side of Rattlesnake Lake.
 Elevation is 920 feet.

 A wide trail runs around scenic Rattlesnake Lake past a picnic area on the west side to the south end.
-On a hot day instead of climbing to the Ledge, the kids may prefer to stay here for wading and swimming, or it may instead be a reward you can offer after they return.
+On a hot day instead of climbing to the Ridge, the kids may prefer to stay here for wading and swimming, or it may instead be a reward you can offer after they return.

-Rattlesnake Ledge has been beloved for decades as the eastern-most peak of the Issaquah Alps, and for its great 270- degree outlook over Mt.
+Rattlesnake Ridge has been beloved for decades as the eastern-most peak of the Issaquah Alps, and for its great 270- degree outlook over Mt.
 Si, Chester Morse and Rattlesnake lakes, and the Middle Fork Snoqualmie Valley.
-Children love taking their dogs along and guessing why it’s called Rattlesnake Ledge.
+Children love taking their dogs along and guessing why it’s called Rattlesnake Ridge.
 Tell them early settlers thought the whispering sound of grasses blowing in the wind sounded like rattles, but that there are no snakes here.

-Another reward for after the hike is the Cedar River Watershed Visitors Center, where a town called Cedar Falls once stood and which contains natural history and artistic exhibits children will love.
+Another reward for after the hike is the Cedar River Watershed Visitors Center, where a town called Cedar Falls once stood and which contains natural history and art exhibits children will love.
 In the Rain Drum Courtyard you can listen to drums played by amplified raindrops.

 Begin upward in old 2nd growth forest on gradual switchbacks.
 Children will see occasional giant boulders studded and encrusted with ferns and moss, along with old cedar stumps left over from logging days.
 At about 1 mile the kids can expect the first view straight down to Rattlesnake Lake.
 At 2 miles they will emerge from the forest onto the rock ledges and views of the Middle Fork Snoqualmie Valley.
 Hang onto the hands of children here because the drop is severe.
 Sit down, get out the map and lunch and enjoy the spectacle of Mount Si, Mount Washington, Chester Morse Lake, Rattlesnake Lake and the Middle Fork Snoqualmie around and beneath you.